dneise/DataTakingMainPage/README.md

 == In case of problems ==

+ First an foremost.
+You are a shifter, not an expert, so in case the automatic procedures fail and there is a problem, you might not be able to solve it.
+ If you can't resume data taking, then park the telescope manually and go to bed.
+ If you can't park, call an expert.

+ If a problem occured, and you were able to solve it, e.g. by restarting Main.js please note the error message in the logbook and what you did to solve the problem.

  * If the Main.js script throws an exception and stops ... note down the trace back and restart Main.js
  * Do not do this crazily often, if restarting does not help:
    * note that you shutdown early due to problems.